oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 ## Key Implementation Details

-The sample illustrates the following important concepts.

-- How and when to apply the `max_reinvocation_delay` attribute to restrict the maximum delay between loop invocations.

-### Description of the `max_reinvocation_delay` Attribute

 Apply the `[[intel::max_reinvocation_delay(N)]]` attribute to loops in your program on which you want to specify a maximum loop reinvocation delay.
 The *loop reinvocation delay* is defined as the latency between the last iteration of a loop invocation and the first iteration of the next invocation of that loop.

 > **Note:** For interleaved loops, the loop reinvocation delay is defined as the latency between the last iteration of a loop invocation and the first iteration of the next loop invocation immediately following it, which may not be the next loop invocation in the program order.
+> **Note**:  A loop **invocation** begins when the program flow enters a loop for the first time, while an **iteration** begins each time the program flow enters the loop body.
+In the example below, the `i` loop will have `sequence_length` iterations for each invocation.
+It will be invoked once for each **iteration** of the outer `factor` loop.
 The attribute parameter `N` is required and must be a positive constant expression of integer type.
 This parameter controls the maximum loop reinvocation delay allowed, measured in clock cycles.
-The higher the maximum reinvocation delay allowed, the longer the wait before the next loop invocation can start executing.
 Currently, only `N=1` is supported, i.e., that there should be no delay between invocations.
+If you do not specify this attribute, the compiler may insert some delay to improve fMAX as shown in the following example.

-#### Example
+### Example

-Consider the following nested loop:
+Consider the following loop nest:

 ```c++
 for (int factor = 0; factor < FACTORS; factor++) {